d-a-t/cs1302-hw06/README.md

      for the associated interface when trying to determine the layout of your lambda.

 1. Call the `printlnMappedMatches` using your newly created variables to filter out emails in the array referred to by `inbox` from our rival school.
-Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.
+Make sure to provide sufficient output so that an instructor/TA will be able to easily tell that everything is working properly.
+See the previous checkpoint for an example of appropriate output.

 1. Stage and commit all changes.